220103-java-etl/abdul-alim-p1/README.md

 ## Project Description

-The purpose of the project is to create an ETL (Extract, Transform, Load) and web application to view and manipulate an E-commerce mock data set from an AWS server.
-We used Talend to read a CSV file with 1000 entries of mock E-commerce data with some dirty data, cleaned that data, then load it onto an AWS server where it can be accessed from the web application.
+ then load it onto an AWS server where it can be accessed from the web application.

 ## Technologies Used

 * DBeaver - version 21.3.5
 * IntelliJ - version 2021.3.1
 * Java - version 1.8
-* Junit - version 4.13.2
 * Maven - version 3.8.4
 * PostgreSQL - version 42.3.1
 * Postman - version 9.14.6
-* Spring Boot - version 2.6.3
-* Talend - version 8.0.1
 * Tomcat - version 9.0.56

 ## Features